-2. Court's Duty to Inquire About Child's Income or Resources
+b.
+Court's Duty to Inquire About Child's Income or Resources

 During or immediately after imposing a sentence in any case where the defendant enters a plea in open court, the judge must inquire whether the defendant has sufficient resources or income to immediately pay all or part of the fine and court costs.
-Art.
+Code of Criminal Procedure Art.
 45.041(a-1).
 Since a judge must take the plea of any defendant under the age of 17 years old in open court, the judge must always make this inquiry if the defendant is a child.
-See page 48.
+See page 53.

 A parent is not responsible for payment of the fine and court costs imposed on a child.
+The parent's income or resources may not be considered when determining whether a child is able to pay a fine and costs.

-3. When Judge Must Consider Alternatives to Immediate Payment
+c.
+When Judge Must Consider Alternatives to Immediate Payment